ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 (SELECT * FROM EmployeePosition P WHERE E.EmpId = P.EmpId);
 ```

 **20).
-Write a query to retrieve two minimum and maximum salaries from the EmployeePosition table.**
+Write a query to retrieve two minimum and maximum salaries from the EmployeePosition table.
+(Two Table Question)**

 To retrieve two minimum salaries, you can write a query as below:
 ```sql